rust-lang/rust/subtyping.md

-`*const` has the exact same semantics as `&`, so variance follows. `*mut` on the other hand can dereference to an &mut whether shared or not, so it is marked as invariant in analogy to cells.
+`*const` has the exact same semantics as `&`, so variance follows. `*mut` on the other hand can dereference to an &mut whether shared or not, so it is marked as invariant just like cells.

 This is all well and good for the types the standard library provides, but how is variance determined for type that *you* define?
 A struct, informally